Convert anything, at global scale.

 Why convert MTS to DOC?

-Convert to DOC when downstream systems, templates, or users still depend on older Word-compatible binary documents.
+Choose DOC as target when downstream systems, templates, or users still depend on older Word-compatible binary documents.

 What changes when converting MTS to DOC?